Paleothermometer: 13C-18O bonds in carbonates

 There is a slight thermodynamic tendency for heavy isotopes to form bonds with each other, in excess of what would be expected from a stochastic or random distribution of the same concentration of isotopes.
 The excess is greatest at low temperature (see Van 't Hoff equation), with the isotopic distribution becoming more randomized at higher temperature.
 Along with the closely related phenomenon of equilibrium isotope fractionation, this effect arises from differences in zero point energy among isotopologues.
 Carbonate minerals like calcite contain CO32− groups that can be converted to CO2 gas by reaction with concentrated phosphoric acid.
 The CO2 gas is analyzed with a mass spectrometer, to determine the abundances of isotopologues.
-The parameter Δ47 is the measured difference in concentration between isotopologues with a mass of 47 u (as compared to 44) in a sample and a hypothetical sample with the same bulk isotopic composition, but a stochastic distribution of heavy isotopes.
-Lab experiments, quantum mechanical calculations, and natural samples (with known crystallization temperatures) all indicate that Δ47 is correlated to the inverse square of temperature.
-Thus Δ47 measurements provide an estimation of the temperature at which a carbonate formed.
+The parameter Δ47 is the measured difference in concentration between isotopologues with a mass of 47 u (as compared to 44) in a sample and a hypothetical sample with the same bulk isotopic composition, but a stochastic distribution of heavy isotopes. Δ47 is correlated to the inverse square of temperature.
+Thus, Δ47 measurements provide an estimation of the temperature at which a carbonate formed.
 13C-18O paleothermometry does not require prior knowledge of the concentration of 18O in the water (which the δ18O method does).
 This allows the 13C-18O paleothermometer to be applied to some samples, including freshwater carbonates and very old rocks, with less ambiguity than other isotope-based methods.
 The method is presently limited by the very low concentration of isotopologues of mass 47 or higher in CO2 produced from natural carbonates, and by the scarcity of instruments with appropriate detector arrays and sensitivities.
 The study of these types of isotopic ordering reactions in nature is often called "clumped-isotope" geochemistry.